LD4P/bf-workshop-2019/sinopia-stack-aws/elastic-search.md

 ## Amazon Web Services
 # Elasticsearch Service
-For the initial `1.0.0` release, a simple search index is indexed and searched through the AWS hosted [Elasticsearch Service][ES].
+For the initial **1.0** release, a simple search index was created that indexes a small subset of the RDF created in editor through the AWS hosted [Elasticsearch Service][ES].
 Elasticsearch is a full-text search engine, based on [Lucene](https://lucene.apache.org/), that has been optimized for running on Amazon's cloud.